Business Administration: Marketing at Fredonia

 Faculty bring real world expertise to the classroom through lecture and group projects working with real clients.

-The American Marketing Association offers students the opportunity to learn about current marketing trends through speakers and field trips.
+The SUNY American Marketing Association (AMA) Affiliation offers students the opportunity to learn about current marketing trends through various marketing events, case competitions, career-preparation workshops, and field trips.

 BUAD 445 Integrated Marketing Communications